jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 Elements on the root level of a file or within a pipeline cannot be imported.

 ```
-import './path/to/jv-file.jv'; // imports all libraries of the file
-import './path/to/jv-file.jv' use {
-  MyDomainLibrary
-}; // only imports the named library, access via qualified name
+from './path/to/jv-file.jv' use { MyDomainLibrary }; // only imports the named library, access via qualified name
-import './path/to/jv-file.jv' use {
-  MyDomainLibrary called MyLibraryAlias
-}; // only imports the named library, access via qualified name using the alias
+from './path/to/jv-file.jv' use { MyDomainLibrary1, MyDomainLibrary1 }; // only imports the named libraries, access via qualified name
-import './path/to/jv-file.jv' use {
-  MyDomainLibrary.MyDomainSpecificValuetype called MyElementAlias
-}; // only imports the named element, access via the alias
+from './path/to/jv-file.jv' use { MyDomainLibrary called MyLibraryAlias} // only imports the named library, access via qualified name using the alias
 ```

 References to these imported elements is by their qualified name (unless altered by an alias).